niharikavadapalli/ERA-V1/ERA-V1-Session-6/README.md

 In this section, we train a neural network to predict hand written digits using the MNIST dataset.
 Our target is to use a network that has less than 20000 parameters and gets a test/validation accurary of > 99.4% under 20 epochs.
 Inorder to reach such an accuracy, I have tried different architectures as shown below and improved on the network in terms of number of parameters used and accuracy.

 ## Architecture 1
+As part of 1st step, by observing the images in dataset, we can see that we need a receptive field (RF) of close to 7 pixels for the model to detect edges and gradients.
+So inorder to get a RF of 7, we added 3 convolutional layers followed by a maxpool layer indicating the first block of model that detects edges.
+Since the image size and complexity is small, we can have just another block of 3 convolutional layers followed by a global average pooling (GAP) followed by a fully connected layer.
+Each conv layer is followed by a relu and batch normalization except for the conv layer before output.

 <img width="563" alt="Screenshot 2023-06-09 at 18 34 01" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/9de00738-64d1-460c-81da-3c7d3ffffb3b">
 <img width="563" alt="Screenshot 2023-06-09 at 18 34 30" src="https://github.com/niharikavadapalli/ERA-V1/assets/135390352/3069a099-2407-418d-b40b-0697e88a70f3">

+As we can see from above network with our initial experiment, we need to reduce the number of parameters to reach our target of 20000.
+To acheive this we reduce the output channel size in our next architecture.

+## Architecture 2